samjulien/blog/_posts/2018-08-01-use-auth0-tools-to-securely-manage-your-user-database.markdown

 So what can you do, now, to secure your user database in this difficult landscape?

+{% include tweet_quote.html quote_text="What can you do to secure your user database when there are so many threats like XSS, Clickjacking, Cross-site request forgery, etc?" %}

 This piece will offer concrete tools and approaches for keeping your customers safe and help you build a solid technical foundation on which to scale.

 ## Why Is Your User Database At Risk?